-Analysis of large volumes of data isn't "new" in the 21st century as implied by "big data" and other marketing attempts.
-Almost every tool is valuable in some context and possesses a statistically credible merit.
-For this discussion the usual suspects for potential data-deforming statistical techniques (some more, some less) include, but not limited to, the following few:
+Analysis of large volumes of data is not "new" as implied by "big data" and AI tools (ANN, DL) are almost a century old.
+Any tool can be valuable in "some" context or possess a statistically credible merit.
+For this discussion the usual suspects for potential data-deforming statistical techniques (some more, some less) include, but not limited to, the following: